wathmihasara/ASS_4_GRP-10/README.md

 ```{r}
 codon_usage_list <- list()
 ```
-This code sets up list named codon_usage_list, which will be used to store codon usage data later in the analysis.
+This code sets up a list named codon_usage_list, which will be used to store codon usage data later in the analysis.

 # codon usage for all sequences
 ```{r}